-iv.
-The LGBT+ Students' Network

-- the members shall self-define as Lesbian, Gay, Bisexual, Trans and/or any other gender/sexual/romantic minority including but not limited to Asexual spectrum, Aromantic spectrum, Queer and Intersex. - 2.
-Supports the Trans network. - 3. the Co-Convenors shall be the LGBQ+ Officer and the Trans Officer.
+- iv.
+The LGBT+ Students' Network - the members shall self-define as Lesbian, Gay, Bisexual, Trans and/or any other gender/sexual/romantic minority including but not limited to Asexual spectrum, Aromantic spectrum, Queer and Intersex. - 2.-Supports the Trans network. - 2. the Co-Convenors shall be the LGBQ+ Officer and the Trans Officer. - v.
+The Research Students' Network - 1.
+The members shall be any Postgraduate Research student. - 2. the Convenor shall be the Research Students' Officer. - vi.
+The Mature, Part-Time and Carers' Students' Network - The members shall be any mature, part-time or student with caring responsibilities. - 2. the Convenor shall be the Mature, Part-Time and Carers' Students' Officer. - vii.
+The International Students' Network - 1.
+The members shall be any student whose home address is not in the UK. - 3.2. the Convenor shall be the International Students' Officer.

-2. Governance of Liberation Networks
+2. Governance of Liberation-Student Networks

 - a.
-Each Liberation Network and its Officers and meetings (including matters of quorum and procedures for Constitutional amendments) shall be governed by a Constitution, subject to any requirements in the Bye-Laws. - b.
-With the permission of a Liberation Network's Convenor, Union Executive may amend or create that Liberation Network's Constitution by a majority vote. - c.
-Each Liberation Network shall hold democratic open meetings at which its members can discuss relevant issues, set the Liberation Network's Policy, and direct the Liberation Network's Officers. - d.
-Each Liberation Network shall be coordinated by its Convenor with the support of the assisting Sabbatical Officer, both to be specified elsewhere in the Bye-Laws.
-The assisting Sabbatical Officer shall attend open meetings and Liberation Network Executive Committee meetings and assist the Liberation Network as required by its Officers and Constitution. - e.
-A Constitution may define additional elected Officers within the Liberation Network.
-It must specify their responsibilities as well as mechanisms for their election and for their recall for any reason.
-These Officers shall, along with the Convenor and any ex-officio positions specified in the Liberation Network's Constitution, constitute the Executive Committee of that Liberation Network. - f.
-Subject to their own constitutions and the oversight of the Board of Trustees, Liberation Networks shall be free to set their own Policy, to act, and to spend their own resources as they see fit, except that they may not directly contradict or violate the Memorandum & Articles or these Bye-Laws.
+Each Liberation Network and its Officers and meetings (including matters of quorum and procedures for Constitutional amendments) shall be governed by a Constitution, subject to any requirements in the Bye Laws. - b.
+With the permission of a Liberation Network's Convenor, Union Executive may amend or create that Liberation Network's Constitution by a majority vote. - Each Liberation Network shall hold democratic open meetings at which its members can discuss relevant issues, set the Liberation Network's Policy, and direct the Liberation Network's Officers. - a.
+Each Liberation Student Network shall be coordinated by its Convenor with the support of the assisting Sabbatical Officer, both to be specified elsewhere in the Bye-Laws.
+The assisting Sabbatical Officer shall attend open meetings and Liberation Network Executive Committee meetings and assist the Liberation Student Network as required by its Officers and Constitution.